27 February, 2020

 Our wildlife has a reputation for being the most diverse in the world.
 There's no denying that Aussie waters contain some of the most beautiful life forms going on, but also some of the deadliest.

-Marine life can have unique defense mechanisms including stinging, biting, puncturing, poisoning and even chemically attacking their prey.
+Marine life can have unique defence mechanisms including stinging, biting, puncturing, poisoning and even chemically attacking their prey.
 These can be potentially lethal to humans so it's essential to maintain vigilance when you're entering the underwater world.

 As a general rule-of-thumb, don’t touch anything beneath the ocean's surface.
 This one's a biggie not just for your safety, but to preserve the natural environment of all marine species.
 Remember that we are merely guests in their big blue sea.